Master of Athletic Training (MAT)

 MAT 6150.
 Athletic Training Clinical Skills.
 2 Hours.

-Didactic and psychomotor skills instruction with practical examinations covering the material necessary to begin the athletic training clinical experience. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
-Summarize the basic principles associated with the design, construction, fit, maintenance, and reconditioning of protective equipment, including the rules and regulations established by the associations that govern its use.
-2. Fit standard protective equipment following manufacturers' guidelines.
-3. Fabricate and apply taping, wrapping, supportive, and protective devices to facilitate return to function.
-4. Obtain a thorough medical history that includes the pertinent past medical history, underlying systemic disease, use of medications, the patient's perceived pain, and the history and course of the present condition.
+Didactic and psychomotor skills instruction with practical examinations covering the material necessary to begin the athletic training clinical experience. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: CLO 1.
+Evaluate the influence of health literacy and social determinants of health on patient care and outcomes, leading to the formulation of healthcare strategies that empower patients and enhance results.
+CLO 2.
+Demonstrate effective and appropriate communication skills with clients/patients, family members, coaches, administrators, other health care professionals, consumers, payors, policy makers, and other stakeholders.
+CLO 3.
+Apply patient interview skills to obtain a thorough medical history that includes the pertinent past medical history, underlying systemic disease, use of medications, the patient's perceived pain, and the history and course of the present condition.
+CLO 4.
+Create or adapt prophylactic, assistive, and restrictive devices, materials, and techniques, such as durable medical equipment, orthotic devices, taping, splinting, protective padding, and casting, as part of the care plan.
+CLO 5.
+Execute the selection, fitting, and removal of protective equipment to reduce the likelihood of injury or reinjury.
 Prerequisite: Admission to the Utah Tech Master's in Athletic Training program.
 SU.

 MAT 6201.
 Foundations of Clinical AT Care I. 0.5 Hours.

-This course provides opportunity for students to learn, practice, and achieve competency in basic AT skills including but not limited to Acute & Emergency Care, Introduction to concussion assessment, medical documentation, prophylactic taping/padding, bracing, casting and wound care. ***COURSE LEARNING OUTCOMES (CLOs)** At the successful conclusion of this course students will: 1.
-Demonstrate how to develop a therapeutic relationship supporting patient's rights, dignity, autonomy, and cultural preferences using the athletic trainers knowledge, skills, attitudes, and experiences to facilitate dynamic, goal-oriented care individually designed to meet the needs of patients and families when performing basic athletic training skills.
-2. Begin to utilize their own cognition skills and ability to work with others when performing basic Athletic Training skills.
-3. Demonstrate the skills necessary to maintain therapeutic communication with patients and families as well as other members of the health care team by utilizing informatics, verbal, and non-verbal means when performing basic athletic training skills.
-4. Identify how diverse cultural, ethnic, and social backgrounds function as sources of patient and family values and how to provide basic athletic training care skills which respects those differences.
-5. Exhibit the ethical and legal parameters to ensure adherence to standards of athletic training practice, health policy and quality improvement measures while performing basic athletic training skills.
+This course provides opportunity for students to learn, practice, and achieve competency in basic AT skills including but not limited to Acute & Emergency Care, Introduction to concussion assessment, medical documentation, prophylactic taping/padding, bracing, casting and wound care. ***COURSE LEARNING OUTCOMES (CLOs)** At the successful conclusion of this course students will: CLO 1.
+Demonstrate how to develop a therapeutic relationship supporting patients' rights, dignity, autonomy, and cultural preferences using the athletic trainer's knowledge, skills, attitudes, and experiences to facilitate dynamic, goal-oriented care individually designed to meet the needs of patients and families when performing basic athletic training skills.
+CLO 2.
+Begin to Apply their own cognition skills and ability to work with others when performing basic Athletic Training skills.
+CLO 3.
+Demonstrate the skills necessary to maintain therapeutic communication with patients and families as well as other members of the health care team by utilizing informatics, verbal, and non-verbal means when performing basic athletic training skills.
+CLO 4.
+Identify how diverse cultural, ethnic, and social backgrounds function as sources of patient and family values and how to provide basic athletic training care skills that respect those differences.
+CLO 5.
+Demonstrate the ethical and legal parameters to ensure adherence to standards of athletic training practice, health policy, and quality improvement measures while performing basic athletic training skills.
 FA.

 MAT 6202.
 Foundation of Clinical AT Care II.
 0.5 Hours.